 The next step is aggregating the state and local revenue changes anticipated by the Governor's comprehensive budget recommendation.
 These impacts are then analyzed by tax type and governmental unit to come up with the final recommendation.

-Governor's March 2001 Price of Government Recommendations Combined State and Local Revenues by Revenue Type
+Governor's Recommendations by Tax Type